Microwaves can be recycled with your electronics OR with your scrap metal.

 Mark three (3) sides of the microwave with a large X (inside a circle) using a brightly colored paint (fluorescent orange recommended).

-If capacitors are NOT marked "NO PCBs," - they are considered hazardous waste (could contain beryllia) and need to placed in a marked bucket.
+- Considered hazardous waste (could contain beryllia) and need to placed in a marked bucket.

 - Can be disposed of with your electronics, with fluorescent bulbs or at your Household Hazardous Waste Collection Day.